Surging chrome price comes to rain-hit Tharisa's rescue in first six months - Miningmx

 A SURGING chrome price softened the impact of heavy rainfall for Tharisa which resulted in lower production of its co-product platinum group metals (PGM).

 Commenting in its interim results today, the chrome and PGM producer said the average chrome price of $247 per ton was 41.1% higher year-on-year owing to a recovery in China, its main customer.
-In rands, the realised price was 64.3% higher owing to a decline in the rand exchange rate against the dollar.
+In rands, the realised price was 64.3% higher owing to rand weakening.

-This offset a decline in PGM output, down 16% to 76,000 ounces which combined with a significant 14% decline in the PGM basket price although, again, rand depreciation resulted in the realised price for the precious metals falling a marginal 1.6%.
+This offset lower PGM output, down 16% to 76,000 ounces which combined with a significant 14% decline in the PGM basket price although, again, rand depreciation resulted in the realised price for the precious metals falling a marginal 1.6%.

 The outcome for Tharisa in the six months ended March was a 27% year-on-year decline in Ebitda to $81.2m Share earnings fell 46.8% to 17.4 US cents a share while headline share earnings of 17.6 cents a share were 13.5% lower.
 The company declared an interim dividend of three US cents per share for the period.